-The overall goal for increasing community capacity for structural hardening is to reduce vulnerabilities of residential losses to wildland/WUI fire threats at the individual home and neighborhood levels.
-This includes targeting the loss of life, private property, financial resources and impacts to short- and long-term recovery.
+The overall goal of this project is to increase community capacity for structural hardening to reduce vulnerabilities of residential losses to wildland/WUI fire threats at the individual home and neighborhood levels.